-Putting your finances on autopilot by automatically having a portion of your paycheck deposited into a savings account is a simple switch that can increase your savings every month.
+Putting your finances on autopilot by automatically having a portion of your paycheck deposited into a savings account (compare savings account options here) is a simple switch that can increase your savings every month.
 Another savings strategy could be raising your credit score so that you can lock down better rates and save whatever you would have paid in higher interest on your loans.

 Equally as important as knowing how to save more is figuring out where to stash your savings.
 You could park your money in a savings account.
 But you’ll likely earn a lot more interest by placing it somewhere else, like a money market account, savings bond, index fund or certificate of deposit.

 Easy Ways to Save Cash Each Month